qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Create new project from default project`.
 You have the possibility to press on :guilabel:`Set current project as default` or on :guilabel:`Reset default`.
-You can browse through your files and define a irectory where you find your user-defined project templates.
-Thery will be added to :menuselection:`Project --> New From Template`.
+You can browse through your files and define a directory where you find your user-defined project templates.
+This will be added to :menuselection:`Project --> New From Template`.
 If you first activate
   |checkbox| :guilabel:`Create new project from default project` and then save
   a project in the project templates folder.